-This first post starts from something I wrote in September of 2009.
+This first post starts with something I wrote in September 2009.
 Unfortunately, much of it still holds true.

-Have I over committed myself?
+Have I over-committed myself?
 Why can’t I do what I know I should do?
-Why does it seem like staying home and watching football on Sunday is better then going to Church on Sunday?
-Clearly that wasn’t true yesterday.
+Why does it seem like staying home and watching football on Sunday is better than going to Church on Sunday?
+Clearly, that wasn’t true yesterday.
 The morning games brought the Redskins losing to the Lions, and I didn’t stay on any other one game to enjoy any of them.
 I bounced between New England/ Atlanta; San Francisco / Minnesota and Washington / Detroit.
-I even missed Farve’s game winning TD in the final seconds in the Viking win over the 49′ers.
+I even missed Farve’s game-winning TD in the final seconds in the Viking win over the 49′ers.
 A win the Seahawks needed, based on their loss in the afternoon to Chicago.
 I basically slept through the game between the Colts and Arizona, because I have turned my hours upside down during the work week.
 After it was all over, the excitement of football, was empty, compared to the emptiness of missing another Sunday of attendance at my Church.

 Can I call it my Church any more?
 Really?
 I haven’t attended in such a very long time.
 The event that always brings me back in touch, going to American Indian Fellowship (AIF)